Towards Considerate Human-Robot Coexistence: A Dual-Space Framework of Robot Design and Human Perception in Healthcare: Discussion

 \textbf{(3) Scope of Reasoning.} This dimension describes how broadly participants framed their evaluation, from \textit{task-focused} to \textit{societal-level} reasoning.
-At the task-focused end, evaluation centers on whether the robot performs specific functions well (e.g., guiding patients, delivering supplies).
+At the task-focused end, participants evaluated specific functions such as patient guidance and supply delivery.
 At the broader end, participants situated robots within wider concerns such as professional roles, organizational incentives, and job displacement.
-For example, P3 highlighted a tension: while ``organizations prioritize efficiency'' and use robots, workers may fear ``having their jobs taken away''.
+For example, P3 contrasted organizations that ``prioritize efficiency through robots'' with workers' ``fears of having their jobs taken away''.
 This dimension reflects whether robots are interpreted through localized functional utility or wider socio-technical implications.

-\textbf{(4) Source of Evidence.} This dimension captures what kinds of evidence participants drew upon, ranging from \textit{first-hand experience} to \textit{observational or socially derived} evidence.
-Regarding first-hand experience, P2 drew on lived experience with an assistive wheelchair to evaluate broader support from robots; P1 grounded judgments in extensive direct exposure to healthcare settings and technologies.
-At the other end, P9 reflected that seeing others grow excited about robots shaped their own sense of the technology's promise, though acknowledging the possible bias during observation.
-This dimension shapes whether judgments rest on direct personal experience or socially mediated signals.
+\textbf{(4) Temporal Orientation.} This dimension reflects whether participants evaluate robots from a \textit{state-based} perspective focused on current capabilities, or a \textit{developmental} perspective that treats limitations as part of an evolving trajectory.
+At the developmental end, P5 noted their perception became more positive upon realizing researchers were actively ``working on healthcare robots'', shifting their view from vague possibility to grounded feasibility; P1 emphasized that ``immature technology matures'' through continued effort.
+At the state-based end, concerns about current failures and malfunctions led P5 to assign a conservative score of 3 despite recognizing the technology's potential.
+Robots may therefore be judged primarily by present readiness or interpreted in terms of evolving potential.